 A semi-automated chat-bot and the FAQ section of a website are all well and good but there are times when unfortunately, they just won’t suffice.
 It is important that if something goes wrong, there is accountability and support available.

 I’ve not tried to call Dropbox specifically but in my previous experience, trying to get in touch with a support representative for a cloud based product or service can sometimes be very tricky, more so if the company is based in a different country or outsources its support to a different company or country.

-Redstor's data management and security platform is simple to use, securely encrypted and designed to meet the needs of organizations of all sizes.
-All solutions are delivered from our global network of data centres, ensuring data sovereignty and peace of mind for organizations in all regions of the globe.
+Redstor’s data management and security platform is simple to use, securely encrypted and designed to meet the needs of organisations of all sizes.
+All solutions are delivered from our global network of data centres, ensuring data sovereignty and peace of mind for organisations in all regions of the globe.